-In 2003, Axia Audio, the studio audio division of the Telos Alliance, invented Audio-over-IP for broadcasting.
-We did what no one had ever done before: created professional radio gear that networks, using standard Ethernet, for use in digital audio routing, mixing and distribution systems for broadcast and other pro-audio applications.
+We did what no one had ever done before—create professional radio gear that networks using standard Ethernet, for use in digital audio routing, mixing, and distribution systems for Broadcast and other Pro Audio applications.

 Unique software tools for network and program management.